NIFA-AFRI-2017-06548/Sim-model/README.md

 # Sim-model
-Files related to teh movement and egg-laying simulation model
+Files related to the movement and egg-laying simulation model

 These files are a record of the development monarch movement and egg-laying simulation model.
 Subsequent development or projects may also be included, or may be in a different repo.